 The old road takes you past the rapids of River Morar, Britain's shortest river.

-The new road sweeps past Morar, but the wise traveller will find time to explore the village and Loch Morar which is the deepest fresh water loch in Europe.
-It is said that in its dark depths of the loch 'Morag' the monster lives on.
+The new road sweeps past Morar, but the wise traveller will find time to explore the village and Loch Morar which is the deepest fresh water body in the British Isles with a max depth of 310m.
+It is said that in its dark depths of the Loch 'Morag' the monster lives on.

-While in the village of Morar, you should take the opportunity to visit the cross and viewpoint which affords panoramic views of the Inner Hebrides and Loch Morar.
+While in the village of Morar, take the opportunity to visit the cross and viewpoint which offers panoramic views of the Inner Hebrides and Loch Morar.
 The cross was erected in 1899 to commemorate the opening of the present church.